hareramray/nurostream/README.md

 Literal one-parameter-at-a-time I/O is impossible — an SSD's minimum transfer is a 4 KB page at ~80 µs.
 The library separates the two granularities:

-- **Streamed projections use blocks of output neurons.** The default 235B runner requests up to 4,096 rows per block and keeps the next blocks in flight.
+- **Streamed projections use blocks of output neurons.** A block is a contiguous run of rows — rows *are* output neurons, and GGUF stores each row as a whole number of quantization blocks, so a row range is one sequential read and one independent dequant.
 Blocks shrink when necessary to fit the pipeline — `lookahead + 1` raw I/O buffers — inside the arena.
 - **Resident projections can use a whole-matrix fused kernel.** Frequently used weights stay cached in RAM or VRAM instead of being read again.
 - **MoE routing picks which neurons to read.** The router names the active